Find Affordable College Courses

 Tallahassee, FL

 The excellent programs at Florida State University helped the school earn the #5 place on this year’s ranking of the best drama and theater arts schools in Florida.
-Florida State is a very large public school located in the medium-sized city of Tallahassee.
+Florida State is a very large public school located in the midsize city of Tallahassee.

 After completing their degree, theater graduates from Florida State carry an average student debtload of $19,500.

 Florida International University landed the #6 spot in the 2023 rankings for the best drama and theater arts programs.
-FIU is a very large public school located in the suburb of Miami.
+FIU is a very large public school located in the large suburb of Miami.

 On average, theater graduates from FIU take out $17,250 in student loans while working on their degree.